znuny/Znuny4OTRS-CTI/doc/en/feature.md

 Package-Manager

-Here you can select the repository [-Addons Znuny4OTRS -Public] and install the package.(You might need to update the repository information first) Follow the installation steps and click "next" to finish the installation.
+Here you can select the repository [-Addons Znuny4OTRS -Public] and install the package (You might need to update the repository information first).
+Follow the installation steps and click "next" to finish the installation.

-**Notice:** To get to the configuration options go to
+**Notice:** To get to the configuration options in the System Configuration by navigate to

-Admin-->

-SysConfig-->

-Group "CTI"-->

-"MSN"
+Core => Znuny4OTRS => CTI

 (The use of the URL otrs/index.pl?Action=AgentTicketPhoneCTI;CallerID=XXX should be sufficient in most cases)